Saint Louis Art Museum

-The Saint Louis Art Museum (SLAM) is one of the principal U.S. art museums, with paintings, sculptures, cultural objects, and ancient masterpieces from all corners of the world.
-Its three-story building stands in Forest Park in St. Louis, Missouri, where it is visited by up to a half million people every year.
+The Saint Louis Art Museum (SLAM) is an art museum located in St. Louis, Missouri, United States.
+With paintings, sculptures, cultural objects, and ancient masterpieces from around the world, its three-story building stands in Forest Park in St. Louis, Missouri, where it is visited by up to a half million people every year.
 Admission is free through a subsidy from the cultural tax district for St. Louis City and County.

 In addition to the featured exhibitions, the museum offers rotating exhibitions and installations.
 These include the Currents series, which features contemporary artists, as well as regular exhibitions of new media art and works on paper.

 History

-The museum was founded in 1879 as the Saint Louis School and Museum of Fine Arts, an independent entity within Washington University in St. Louis.
-It was housed in a building commissioned by Wayman Crow as a memorial to his son, Wayman Crow Jr., and designed by Boston architects Peabody and Stearns for 19th and Lucas Place (now Locust Street).
-The school, led by director Halsey Ives, educated two generations of St. Louis artists and craftspeople and offered studio and art history classes supported by a museum collection.
+The museum's origins date to 1879, when the Saint Louis School and Museum of Fine Arts was founded as part of Washington University.
+The nascent museum was housed in a building Wayman Crow commissioned of Boston architects Peabody and Stearns as a memorial to his son, Wayman Crow Jr. The structure was located at 19th and Lucas Place (now Locust Street).
+The school, led by director Halsey Ives, offered studio and art history instruction supported by a museum collection.

-After the closing of the 1904 Louisiana Purchase Exposition, the museum and school moved from downtown to one of the few permanent remnants of the fair, the Palace of Fine Arts.
-The building was designed by Cass Gilbert, who took inspiration from the Baths of Caracalla in Rome, Italy.
+When the 1904 Louisiana Purchase Exposition closed, the museum and school moved from the Peabody-Stearns structure to Cass Gilbert's Palace of Fine Arts building.
+The building at 19th and Lucas Place rapidly fell into disrepair, and was eventually demolished in 1919.

-Ives introduced a bill into the General Assembly for an art tax to support the maintenance of the museum.
-The bill was approved by the citizens of Saint Louis by a nearly 4-to-1 margin.
-However, the city's controller refused to distribute the tax to the museum's board of control, as it was not a municipal entity and so had no right to tax money.
-The controller's position was upheld in 1908 by the Missouri Supreme Court.
+After the relocation, Director Ives introduced a bill into the General Assembly for an art tax to support museum maintenance.
+The citizens of Saint Louis approved the bill by a nearly 4-to-1 margin; however, the city's controller refused to distribute the tax as the museum was not recognized as a municipal entity and thus had no right to tax money.
+The Supreme Court of Missouri upheld this decision in 1908.
 This caused the formal separation of the museum from the university in 1909, a split which was the beginning of three civic institutions: